 Since the introduction of the term 'drugs' to the crime statistics at the end of the 1960s, the number of such crimes has soared.
-However, since the peak year of 2013, with almost 47 300 drugs offences reported, there has been an annual decline, to 33 600 in 2017.
-Aggravated narcotic offences under the General Civil Penal Code accounted for less than 3 per cent of the total number of drug-related crimes, while less serious violations under the Act relating to medicines etc. (use and minor possession) made up 52 per cent.
+However, since the peak year of 2013, with almost 47 300 drugs offences reported, the number has declined by a third, to 31 600 in 2018.
+Aggravated narcotic offences under the General Civil Penal Code accounted for less than 3 per cent of the total number of drug-related crimes, while less serious violations under the Act relating to medicines etc. (use and minor possession) made up 54 per cent.